- Our Approach

 - Contact Us

 Hearing & Balance Centers of New England is committed to the highest standard in hearing care.
 You can’t receive the best hearing care, however, unless your audiologist correctly diagnoses your needs.
-When you visit our audiologists in Worcester, MA, we begin your journey to improved hearing with a comprehensive, real-world hearing assessment.
+When you visit our audiologists in Worcester, MA, we begin your journey to improved hearing with a comprehensive, real-world hearing test and assessment.
 This FREE initial diagnosis helps to provide a complete picture of your unique hearing profile.

 A hearing test typically plays a sound at different volumes and asks you whether you can hear it or not.
 However, this doesn’t provide a complete picture of how you hear.
 It tells us even less about the best way for us to help you.

-A Dr. Darrow Approved Hearing Assessment, on the other hand, gathers information about far more than what you hear.
+A Dr. Darrow Approved Hearing Test & Assessment, on the other hand, gathers information about far more than what you hear.
 It also considers how you hear and why you hear the way that you do.

-We recommend you bring a spouse or family member to the consultation as they can give important feedback on when you’re having difficulties.
+We recommend you bring a spouse or family member to the consultation, as they can give important feedback on when you’re having difficulties.
 This information is helpful in developing the best solution for your unique hearing needs.